henry32144/mlnd-capstone/capstone_proposal.md

 In the project, we want to build a model that can forecast the Adjusted Close price in the chosen days after, like predict the Adjusted Close price 7 days later.
 And we first take these features to train, **Open, High, Low, Volume, 5MA, 10MA, Bollinger Bands in 5MA**, and by using the feature importance function, we can discover which feature is important and then modify our training feature.

 Also the data need to be normalize before train, there are two different normalize types in these features.
-The price part, such as **Open, High, Low, 5MA, 10MA, Bollinger Bands**, these feature would be divided by the Adjusted Close price in the first day we choosed.
+The price part, such as **Open, High, Low, 5MA, 10MA, Bollinger Bands**, these feature would be divided by the Adjusted Close price in the first day we choose.
 The Volume value is usually about tens of billion, so we could divide them by one hundred billion, so the Volume value after normalize would be in range of 0 to 1.

 And we try these algorithms, **Linear Regression, Logistic Regression, SVM, RVM** and Ensemble Learner combine them together, after adjust and test them, we compare the performance of these algorithms and pick up the best one.